Kanotix: Kanotix-Steelfire-2017-2019

 All Images of "Kanotix-Steelfire" are available as KDE and LXDE versions in 32 and 64 bit.

 Kanotix-Silverfire-2019-2020

 Kanotix-Silverfire is based on Debian 10 ("Buster").
 Just like its Debian base Kanotix-Silverfire was in the "testing"-mode.
 Some "previews" with KDE and LXDE in 32- and 64-bit variants are linked on the homepage.
-With the Release of Debian-10 (Buster), Kanotix-Siverfire became stable too.
+With the Release of Debian-10 (Buster), Kanotix-Silverfire became stable too.